hsallaku/ArtChain/README.md

 ### Compiling

 In NetBeans, choose the "Clean and Build Project" option in the Run tab.
-Afterwards, right click on the main.java file and compile that only.
+Afterwards, right click on the main.java file and click "Run".
 Make sure both Gson and JavaFX are set up and integrated into your project.